phac-nml/biohansel/docs/source/user-docs/usage.rst

 SNV subtyping schemes have to be defined for biohansel to run correctly.
 Two schemes are currently included in biohansel and user created schemes can be developed by creating SNV k-mer pairs in the FASTA format.
 See `Creating schemes <subtyping_schemes.html>`_ for more details.

 Subtype metadata schemes can be added to the analysis but are not required.
 Added metadata is joined with the subtype field of the final results.
-More detailed info on formatting of metadata schemes can be found in the `input section <input.html>`_ along with additional information on all of the other input files biohansel can use.
+More detailed info on formatting of metadata schemes can be found in the `Input section <input.html>`_ along with additional information on all of the other input files biohansel can use.

 Output Results
 --------------